Dauve318G787/david-dupuis-photography/README.md

 For example: 2025.1.18-WashU-MBB@Home

 Images do not have a specific naming convention.
-It does seem like Jekyll doesn't like when image files lead off with an underscore (_), so if your camera prefaces image files with an underscore, make sure to remove it before pasting your images in fills and thumbs (or just rename the file before you export it in Lightroom).
+It seems like Jekyll doesn't like when image files lead off with an underscore (_), so if your camera prefaces image files with an underscore, make sure to remove it before pasting your images in fills and thumbs (or just rename the file before you export it in Lightroom).